mahiraaa18/Team-Project-2024/README.md

 - **wednesday**: make a README.md, Project setup, design wireframes, initial repository creation.
 - **friday**: Development of front-end and back-end components.
 - **monday**: Integration, testing, and final deployment.
 ---

-## 📬 Feedback and Issues
-Feel free to open an issue if you find any bugs or have suggestions for improvements.
-We welcome contributions from everyone!

----

-## 📝 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.